rakudo/rakudo/CONTRIBUTING.md

 this commit and understand what you did and why you did it.

-Don't make a commit that only says `Fix #130979` because when the time to do the release changelog comes, someone will need to look up the ticket and then usually wade through several replies on that ticket to figure out what the problem was and at the end I'm often unsure what the ACTUAL problem was that got fixed in the commit, not just the issue number.
+Don't make a commit that only says `Fix #130979` because when the time to do the release changelog comes, someone will need to look up the ticket and then usually wade through several replies on that ticket to figure out what the problem was and at the end we're often unsure what the **actual** problem was that got fixed in the commit, not just the issue number.

 If somebody is trying to find a recent commit that affected, say, `infix:<xx>`,